hotio/website/includes/wireguard.md

 ## TorGuard instructions

+!!! warning
+    The following instructions are no longer needed if you re-download a config from the TorGuard website or if this is your first time doing it.

 While Mullvad is pretty straightforward to setup by using the `wg0.conf` example from above, TorGuard is a bit more complex.

 Our `wg0.conf` should look something like this: